-- When creating a social media campaign with the goal of achieving maximum visibility on Facebook and Twitter, work with distinctive images, strong contrasts and striking colors, such as orange, yellow or red.
-These can be very different to the often blue and white environments of the various platforms.
+When creating a social media campaign with the goal of achieving maximum visibility on Meta for Business and Twitter, work with distinctive images, strong contrasts, and striking colors.
+These can stand out amongst the blue and white colors of the brands.

-- If you are offering discounts or working with reduced prices, it may help to include them in the image by using resources or colors that users associate with discounts or sales, such as red for the previous price, and green for the reduced one.
+If you are offering discounts, it may help to include them in the image by using colors that are associated with sales, such as red for the previous price, and green for the reduced one.

-Over the last few years, Facebook has developed a very competent and complete advertising solution, with a range of tools to create your ads exactly as you want them, directed at the perfect audience.
+Over the last few years, Meta has developed a very competent advertising solution, with a range of tools to create your ads exactly as you want them.

-But the best of Facebook Ads is still to come, as they are constantly perfecting their interface to be as precise as possible.
-If you are able to fully understand and master all its new features and details, your limits are pretty nonexistent.
-Let's look at this network’s 3 new advertising features, which will allow you to perfect your ads.
+But the best is still to come, as it is constantly perfecting its interface to be as precise as possible.
+If you are able to fully understand and master all of its new features and details, the sky will be the limit when it comes to your social ads.

 1. Audience Network’s Improved Location Filters

-- Specific categories.
-You can block your campaigns on dating, politics, or religious apps or websites.
+- Specific categories: You can block your ads from appearing on dating, politics, gambling, or religious apps or websites.

 2. Lookalike Audiences in Other Countries

-Until now, this Lookalike function could only be used to look for users in the same country.
-But this limitation has now disappeared.
-You can now use the tool to search for users with common characteristics in other countries, making international strategies significantly easier to set in motion.
+Until recently, this Lookalike function could only be used to look for users in the same country.
+However, you can now use the tool to search for users with common characteristics in other countries, making international strategies significantly easier to set in motion.

-There are a few of things to keep in mind.
+There are a couple of things to keep in mind, however:

 - To create a lookalike audience, the original database must have at least 100 people from the same country.

 - You do not need to have anyone from the country you are trying to target in your original audience.
-For example, if your original audience is made up of 5000 people in the USA, you can use it to create a lookalike audience in Canada or the United Kingdom.
+For example, if your original audience is made up of 5,000 people in the United States, you can use it to create a lookalike audience in Canada or the United Kingdom.

 3. Global Demographic Segmentation

-Last but not least, the third new feature in social ads is the ability to target your ads at a global audience, making it even easier to launch international campaigns.
-Before, Facebook Ads only allowed you to segment your campaigns by country, meaning that global campaigns had to be created manually, causing discrepancies in the algorithm.
+Last but not least, you can also aim your ads at a global audience on Meta, making it even easier to launch international campaigns.
+Before, you could only segment your campaigns by country, meaning that global campaigns had to be created manually.

-At the moment, these new segmentation options can only be applied to website conversion campaigns, app install campaigns or app engagement campaigns.
+At the moment, these new segmentation options can only be applied to campaigns with objectives of website conversions, app installs, or app engagement campaigns.

-- Keep in mind that you can not only target your social ads at a global audience, but also a single region (like Asia, for example) or an free-trade zone (such as the European Economic Area).
+- You can also target your ads at a single region, like Asia, or a free-trade zone (such as the European Economic Area).

-- You can also exclude specific areas from a region, like targeting Europe, but excluding France, for example.
+- You can exclude specific areas from a region, like targeting Europe but excluding France, for example.

-- If your ads prove to be more successful in certain locations, it will reallocate a larger part of your budget to those locations.
-In your ad administration area, you can see any budget reallocations.
+- If your ads prove to be more successful in certain locations, you can assign a larger part of your budget to those locations.

-- Facebook recommends using the same language for each ad group, so you might have to create separate ad groups for different regions.
+- Meta for Business recommends using the same language for each ad group, so you might have to create separate ad groups for different regions.

 Examples of Social Media Ads

-Multinational beauty retailer Sephora turned to video to grab the public's attention on Facebook.
-Videos are known to have a high engagement rate and to capitalize on this, Sephora created this campaign.
+Multinational beauty retailer Sephora used a video ads strategy on social media to grab the public's attention.
+Videos are known to have a high engagement rate, so, to capitalize on this, Sephora created a stunning campaign.

 Its high production value and beautiful visuals led to great results for the brand.
-They saw a 41% increase in click-through rate and a 32% higher return than they had from previous campaigns.
+They saw a 41% increase in CTR and a 32% higher return than they had from previous campaigns.

-Shopify helps people create and run their own online stores and streamlines the process of setting all this up so that anyone can start their business venture today.
-To promote this, they launched ads on Facebook to inform and encourage people to get involved.
+Shopify helps people create and run their own online stores and streamlines the process of setting everything up so that anyone can start their business venture easily.
+They launched social ads on Meta for Business to inform and encourage people to start their own ecommerce businesses.

 Although this ad is more minimalistic, it is has a clear, inspirational message.
-It calls on the viewer to take action to build a business on their terms.
-It is easy to understand and motivational.
+It encourages the viewer to take action in an easy-to-understand and motivational way.